atomisthq/docs/docs/automations/slack.md

 ```

 The `MessageClient` provides access to methods for sending messages to Slack.
 It
-allows for addressing messages to user or channels via their respective names or
+allows you to address messages to users or channels by name or to simply send a
-to simply send a response message.
+response message.

 Generally the `MessageClient` is available from the `HandlerContext` parameter
 to the `handle` method of command and event handlers.

 ### Response Messages

-A response message is a message that is being sent while handling a request to
+A response message is a message that is sent while handling a request to
-run a certain command.
-Consequently response messages can only be sent from
+run a certain command; they can therefore only be sent by command handlers.
-command handlers.
-Sending such a response message can be done via the `respond`
-method.
-The Atomist platform takes care of delivering the message into the right
-conversation in Slack.
+Use the `respond` method to sending a response message.
+The Atomist platform takes
+care of delivering the message into the right conversation in Slack.

-The following is an example how to send a response message from a command handler.
+The following example shows how to send a response message from a command handler.

 ```typescript
 export class HelloWorld implements HandleCommand {